EMATech/MidiExplorer/README.md

 ### Dependencies & License Acknowledgment

 - [Python](https://python.org) v3.10
+  Copyright © 2001-2022 Python Software Foundation.
   Used under the terms of the PSF License Agreement.
 - [RtMidi](https://github.com/thestk/rtmidi)
-  Copyright (c) 2003-2021 Gary P. Scavone
+  Copyright (c) 2003-2021 Gary P. Scavone.
-  Used under the terms of the MIT License.
+  Used under the terms of the MIT license.
 - via [python-rtmidi](https://github.com/SpotlightKid/python-rtmidi)
-  Copyright (c) 2012 - 2021 Christopher Arndt
+  Copyright (c) 2012 - 2021 Christopher Arndt.
-  Used under the terms of the MIT License.
+  Used under the terms of the MIT license.
 - via [mido](https://github.com/mido/mido)
-  Copyright (c) 2013-infinity Ole Martin Bjørndalen
+  Copyright (c) 2013-infinity Ole Martin Bjørndalen.
-  Used under the terms of the MIT License.
+  Used under the terms of the MIT license.
 - [Dear ImGui](https://github.com/ocornut/imgui)
-  Copyright (c) 2014-2022 Omar Cornut
+  Copyright (c) 2014-2022 Omar Cornut.
-  Used under the terms of the MIT License.
+  Used under the terms of the MIT license.
 - via [Dear PyGui](https://github.com/hoffstadt/DearPyGui)
-  Copyright (c) 2021 Dear PyGui, LLC
+  Copyright (c) 2021 Dear PyGui, LLC.
-  Used under the terms of the MIT License.
+  Used under the terms of the MIT license.

 #### Fonts

 - [Roboto](https://github.com/googlefonts/Roboto)
-  Copyright (c) 2015 The Roboto Project Authors
+  Copyright (c) 2015 The Roboto Project Authors.
   Used under the terms of the Apache License, Version 2.0.
 - [Roboto Mono](https://github.com/googlefonts/RobotoMono)
-  Copyright (c) 2015 The Roboto Mono Project Authors
+  Copyright (c) 2015 The Roboto Mono Project Authors.
   Used under the terms of the Apache License, Version 2.0.

 #### Logo and icons